opscientia/filecoin-indexer/README.md

 ## License

-The application is dual-licensed under:
+This application is dual-licensed under:

 - MIT License
 - Apache License 2.0